fperi/map_reduce_celery/README.md

 the tasks are not finished the endpoint returns a 204.
 It will turn into 200 when they are all done.

+The repository is organised as follows:

+- `app/`: contains the main Flaks app
+- `code/`: contains the main code
+- `setup/`: contains the Dockerfiles and the other configuration files
+- `.env` and `variables.env`: contain the env variables used by docker and by the code

 #### Useful links

 ````